biosustain/pankb/README.md

 # PanKB
 <b>The dynamic Python-based version of the website.
 The Django framework is used as the back-end.
-Currently, it has been connected to databases, but only Django generated tables are in the DBs.
-The Microsoft Azure Blob Storage is still used as the data lake.
-The work under this branch is focused on the data model and ETLs.</b>
+Data about organisms, genes, genomes, locus_tags and KEGG pathways is stored in a database (in a cloud-based Cosmos DB for MongoDB).
+The Microsoft Azure Blob Storage is still used as a data lake to store static semi-structured data, e.g. plots, bibliome and phylogenetic trees (i.e. data that is not used by search or any other scripts generating dynamic content).</b>

 ## Development configuration on Ubuntu servers
 Tested on Linux Ubuntu 20.04 (may need tweaks for other systems).